anslan/BGE_biomonitoring_wf/docs/4amplicon_COI.rst

 3. Clean the pool with KAPA HyperPure Beads.

-   *Note: The volume of beads may depend on the ratio choosen, this varies according to library quality and size.
-A standard ratio of 0,7x is used, adding 75 µL of beads for 100 µL of sample.*
+   *Note: The volume of beads may depend on the ratio chosen, which varies according to library size.
+A ratio of 0,7x can be used, adding 70 µL of beads for 100 µL of sample.*

 4. Quantify library pool using *KAPA Library Quantification Kit* for qPCR, Qubit or Tapestation.